Krismars19/SQL_Queries/README.md

-# Data-Anaysis
+# Data Anaysis
-This repo contain SQL, Python and Visualization projects
+This repo contains SQL, Python and Visualization projects